N01aT/N01aT/README.md

 ## Hi there 👋
 ### You Know my name is N01aT and this is about me
+### I am a programer looking to monitize a project im working on. shld be ready soon.
 <!--
 **N01aT/N01aT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.